 The four forest photographs below was an experiment that I liked the result of.
 A series of ten images have been posted in the gallery section of my website.
 These were produced using Nik Software’s Analog Efex Pro, but this kind of thing can be created using Instagram and other software.

 So have a go yourself and have some fun too.

 What it does is create a stylistic similarity between images that joins them up.
 So that although the colouring is different, they become linked by style and subject.

 If you look at my images most may look quite literal, but they differ significantly from what my cameras sensor offered me.
-Sensors record light and software presents that light to you as a viewable picture.
-But what the default values gives you is often a bland rendition of what I saw.
+Sensors record light, and software presents that light to you as a viewable picture.

 Have a look at my before and after page on my website for examples of what my sensor gave me, and what I ended up with.